 Commentary.
 Most of the commercial development in the Town should be focused on mixed-use corridors, where the roads can handle traffic volumes.
 At the same time, residents in the outlying areas of the Town need convenience retail of standalone stores or smaller neighborhood convenience centers.
 To reduce congestion on rural roads and improve road access, these commercial buildings should be located at intersections.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Medium Intensity Residential District (RM)